contao/docs/docs/manual/system/settings.en.md

 **Allowed HTML tags:** By default, Contao does not allow HTML tags in forms and removes them automatically when saving.
 For input fields where the use of HTML is desired, you can specify a list of allowed HTML tags here.

+{{< version-tag "4.11.7, 4.9.18 and 4.4.56" >}}
+**Allowed HTML attributes:** You can extend the list of allowed HTML attributes for input fields here.
+If an HTML attribute is not present in the list, it will be automatically removed when saving.
+The tag or attribute name * stands for all tags or attributes.
+For attributes with hyphens, placeholders such as data-* can be used.

 ### Files and images